EmiliNova/Colormatic/README.md

 </p>

 <p align="center">
- A super simple color hex and color name lookup tool
+ A super simple color hex and color name lookup tool.
 </p>

 ## About

-I decided to create this first to text my capabilities before diving into a larger project when this will likely be used.
-I normally use bootstrap for UI stuff, but had heard great stuff about Tailwind CSS.
-But it gave me a lot of headaches since you can't use their CDN for production.
-This web app serves it locally instead of using a CDN.
+I decided to create this first to test my capabilities before diving into a larger project where this will likely be used.
+I normally use bootstrap for UI stuff, but had heard great things about Tailwind CSS.
+It gave me a lot of headaches since you can't use their CDN for production. 😅 This web app serves it locally instead of using a CDN.

 ---